OpenEvalProject/evals/manuscripts/elife-69433/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig7-v2.jpg)

-**Figure 7.:** (A) Number of synapses/IHC from the 32 kHz region of wild-type (WT), Tmc1, Δ/Δ;Tmc2Δ/ΔTmc1, and Δ/ΔTmc2 cochleas as a function of age. (Δ/ΔB) Schematic diagram summarizing changes in IHC synapses between postnatal day 7 (P7) and P28 in five genetic models.
+**Figure 7.:** (A) Number of synapses/IHC from the 32 kHz region of wild-type (WT), Tmc1Δ/Δ;Tmc2Δ/Δ, Tmc1Δ/Δ, and Tmc2Δ/Δ cochleas as a function of age.
+(B) Schematic diagram summarizing changes in IHC synapses between postnatal day 7 (P7) and P28 in five genetic models.

 In WT mice, the number of synapses progressively increases and then undergoes a reduction during the second postnatal week until the onset of hearing (Sundaresan et al., 2016; Wong et al., 2014; Huang et al., 2012; Sendin et al., 2007).
 While the reduction of synapses still occurred in our Tmc1Δ/Δ;Tmc2Δ/Δ mice, the lack of sensory transduction led to a larger decline in the number of synapses by P14.
 Tmc1Δ/Δ;Tmc2Δ/Δ mice also displayed reduced synapse counts at P28, in a manner similar to that reported in previous studies assessing synaptic consequences of genetic disruption of synaptic transmission.
 For example, mice lacking Cav1.3 Ca2+ channels, which are critical for calcium-dependent neurotransmission at IHC synapses (Platzer et al., 2000; Brandt et al., 2005), lost IHC synapses 4 weeks after birth (Nemzou N. et al., 2006; Brandt et al., 2003).
 Another study assessed the synaptic consequences of genetic deletion of vesicular glutamate transporter type 3 (Kim et al., 2019) and found roughly half of IHC synapses were lost by 9 weeks of age.
 Although the genetic targets are different, disruption of synaptic proteins or transduction proteins lead to similar loss of IHC-SGN synapses suggesting they may converge upon similar molecular pathways that regulate synaptic development and maturation.